slochower/smirnoff-host-guest-manuscript/manuscript.md

 The complexes consist of either α- or β-cyclodextrin as host molecules and a series of small molecule guests containing ammonium, carboxylate, or cyclic alcohol functional groups.
 Cyclodextrins are cyclic polymers consisting of six (αCD) or seven (βCD) glucose monomers in the shape of a truncated cone.
 The equilibrium constants and standard molar enthalpies of binding for these 43 complexes have been measured using isothermal titration calorimetry (ITC) and nuclear magnetic resonance spectroscopy (NMR) [@1236RpaUv] and computationally in [@HVgz5rZq].
-As in Henriksen, et al. [@HVgz5rZq], only a single structural isomer was considered for the 1-methylammonium guests.
+As in Henriksen, et al. [@HVgz5rZq], only a single stereoisomer was considered for the 1-methylammonium guests because it was not clear whether a mixture or a pure solution was used in Rekharsky, et al. [@1236RpaUv], and the ΔG difference between each stereoisomer is expected to be < 0.1 kcal/mol [@g7xxBB7m].

 ![Structures of the two cyclodextrin hosts and 33 guest molecules in this study which together comprise 43 unique host-guest pairs.](images/host-guest-pairs.png){#fig:host-guest-pairs}